 WHAT’S INCLUDED?: Tips to drivers, local guides, and lodge staff; accommodation from night of day 1 through to night of day 17 (if not joining the extension); if joining the extension, accommodation from night of day 1 through to night of day 17 of the main tour, and nights of day 1 through to night of day 4 on the extension (night of day 5 is included in the main tour); meals from dinner on day 1 through to breakfast on day 18 (if not joining the extension); on extension meals are included from lunch on day 1 of the extension to lunch on day 5 (dinner on the night of day 5 is included as part of the main tour); domestic flights are included on the main tour (i.e. Denpasar to Waingapu, Sumba on day 2; Waingapu to Kupang, Timor on day 5; and Kupang, Timor to Ruteng, Flores on day 11).
 No domestic flights are required on the extension.
 Ferry crossings to and from Bali and Java are included on the extension (days 3 and 5).
 There are ferry crossings also included on the main tour, between Timor and Rote (days 6 and day 7), and a private boat trip to and from Komodo Island on day 17.
 Safe drinking water throughout (please do not drink the local water out of the tap/faucet).
 Tropical Birding tour leader with scope and audio gear from the afternoon of day 1 to the evening of day 17 (on the main tour), from lunchtime of day 1 to evening of day 5 on the extension, if joining that too; local guides throughout the Lesser Sundas, Bali and Java; one arrival and one departure airport transfer per person (transfers may be shared with other participants of the same tour if they are on the same flight); ground transport for the group to all sites in the itinerary; entrance fees to all birding sites mentioned in the itinerary; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).

-WHAT’S NOT INCLUDED?: Optional tips to the Tropical Birding tour leader (one throughout); tips for optional luggage porters in city hotels on the main tour and extension; international flights; snacks; additional drinks apart from those included; alcoholic beverages; visa fees (payable on arrival in Indonesia/before if getting a longer, 60-day visa); departure tax when leaving Indonesia (this is usually now included within tickets for most airlines – please check this with your individual carrier); travel insurance; excursions not included in the tour itinerary; extras in hotels such as laundry service, minibar, room service, telephone calls, and personal items; medical fees; other items or services not specifically mentioned as being included.
+WHAT’S NOT INCLUDED?: Optional tips to the Tropical Birding tour leader (one throughout); tips for optional luggage porters in city hotels on the main tour and extension; international flights; snacks; additional drinks apart from those included; alcoholic beverages; visa fees (payable on arrival in Indonesia/before if getting a longer, 60-day visa); departure tax when leaving Indonesia (this is usually now included within tickets for most airlines – please check this with your individual carrier); travel insurance; excursions not included in the tour itinerary; extras in hotels such as laundry service, minibar, room service, telephone calls, and personal items; medical fees; a small fee for rental of snorkeling gear for the morning in Komodo (day 17) – this is only an optional activity!; other items or services not specifically mentioned as being included.